JavaScript Data GridGrid Layout

 • print: No scroll bars are used and the grid renders all rows and columns.
 This layout is explained in Printing.

-Grid Auto Height
+Auto Height Layout

 Depending on your scenario, you may wish for the grid to auto-size it's height to the number of rows displayed inside the grid.
 This is useful if you have relatively few rows and don't want empty space between the last row and the bottom of the grid.

-To allow the grid to auto-size it's height to fit rows, set grid property domLayout='autoHeight'.
+To allow the grid to auto-size its height to fit rows, set grid property domLayout='autoHeight'.

 When domLayout='autoHeight' then your application should not set height on the grid div, as the div should be allowed flow naturally to fit the grid contents.
 When auto height is off then your application should set height on the grid div, as the grid will fill the div you provide it.